-We incurred a net loss of \$9.8 million for the year ended December 31, 2021 and reported an accumulated deficit of \$62.2 million.
-We expect available funds will be sufficient to fund our operating expenses through the end of 2023.
+We incurred a net loss of \$9.8 million and \$2.1 million for the year ended December 31, 2021 and three months ended March 31, 2022, respectively, and reported an accumulated deficit of \$62.2 million and \$64.3 million, respectively.
+We expect available funds will be sufficient to fund our operating expenses for at least 12 months from the date this Registration Statement is issued.
 However, additional funding will be necessary to fund future research, pre-clinical and clinical activities.
 We will seek additional funding through public financings, debt financings, collaboration agreements, strategic alliances and licensing agreements.
 Although we have been successful in raising capital in the past, there is no assurance of success in obtaining such additional financing on terms acceptable to us, if at all, and there is no assurance that we will be able to enter into collaborations or other arrangements.
 If we are unable to obtain funding, it could force us to delay, reduce or eliminate research and development programs and product portfolio expansion or commercialization efforts.
 These potential delays, reductions and eliminations could adversely affect future business prospects, and the ability to continue operations.